 The CHildhood Obesity Intervention Cost-Effectiveness Study (CHOICES) assesses the comparative-effectiveness and cost-effectiveness of approximately 40 interventions aimed at reducing childhood obesity, including policy changes and interventions that have been identified as being effective, promising or prevalent.

-Nutrition & Physical Activity Policy Research
+Past Nutrition & Physical Activity Policy Research Projects

-PAPRN is a thematic research network of the CDC’s Prevention Research Center Program.
+Physical Activity Policy Research Network (PAPRN) is a thematic research network of the CDC’s Prevention Research Center Program.
 Its mission is to conduct transdisciplinary policy research that addresses the determinants, dissemination, implementation, and outcomes of physical activity-related policies.
 As a collaborating center, the HPRC works with PAPRN and the CDC to develop resources to educate local and state policymakers on translating and disseminating physical activity policy research.

-MCPCRN is a collaborative research network initiated by the Harvard and Boston University Prevention Research Centers and the Dana-Farber/Harvard Cancer Center’s Reduction of Cancer Risk and Disparities Program.
-Its mission is to foster collaborative research among community organizations and public health researchers.
-It focuses on addressing disparities in cancer risk due to socioeconomic status and race/ethnicity by working with a range of community organizations.
+The mission of the Massachusetts Cancer Prevention Community Research Network (MCPCRN) was to foster collaborative research among community organizations and public health researchers.
+It focused on addressing disparities in cancer risk due to socioeconomic status and race/ethnicity by working with a range of community organizations.

 The Collaborative Obesity Modeling Network (COMnet) was a project to connect leading childhood obesity modelers.
 Groups used a variety of statistical models to study trends in obesity and the impact of various causes of the epidemic in multiple countries.
 The team from Harvard and Columbia Universities focused on modeling changes in obesity rates in the U.S. and estimated the “energy gap” responsible for changes in weight distribution among children and teens.